Are you looking for ways to grow your business faster?

 Split testing involves making 2 identical ads where you only change one element, like the headline or description.
 That way, you can know if that one change increases or decreases your results.
 It may also have no effect.

-What split testing will do is help you to optimize your click through rate (CTR).
+What split testing will do is help you to optimize your click-through rate (CTR).
 Most advertising networks factor your CTR into how much you pay per click.
-For example, it is one of the factors in an Adwords’ quality score.
+For example, it is one of the factors in an Ads’ quality score.

 On top of split testing your ads, you should also split test your landing pages.